 This bundle contains everything you need to paint your front door.
-We put a 16oz pint of ALL-IN-ONE Paint, in your choice of color, a 16oz pint of Surface Prep Deglosser, Syntec Brush, A True Applicator and Foam Roller.
+We put two Samples (8oz each) of ALL-IN-ONE Paint, in your choice of color, a 16oz pint of Surface Prep Deglosser, Syntec Brush, A True Applicator and Foam Roller.
 This is everything you need to paint your front door with great results.
 Just choose your color and you're ready to go!

 Note: 16oz will cover approx 70 sq ft.
 That means you can do your enterior door and side lights (panels), or your front door inside and outside.
 This bundle will also paint a small project like a bathroom vanity, a piece of furniture, a leather wingback chair. etc.